John van der Velden

 Field Observation & Photography

-In parallel with his research, John maintains an extensive photographic archive documenting environments, infrastructure, and lived conditions.
+In parallel with his research, John maintains an extensive photographic archive documenting environments and infrastructure.
+Lived conditions are part of the record.

 With over 9,000 published images and 21 million+ views as a Google contributor, this visual record functions as a contextual layer to written investigations.